Optimization

 What makes CLM's approach to AEO different from other agencies?

 Proprietary data, proprietary tools, and two decades of working exclusively in legal marketing.
 Our Sequoia platform was built from scratch for legal AI visibility.
 Our Prompt Ranking AI Monitor gives us measurement capabilities most agencies don't have access to.
+Our AI Citability Score rubric gates publication on every client page.
 And our research program produces original findings that go against conventional SEO assumptions.
 We don't depend on the same third-party tools and secondhand wisdom that the rest of the industry runs on.

 Is my firm's current content AEO-ready?